PovelitelMux/SQL-Exploratory-Analysis-of-Coronavirus-Deaths-and-Vaccinations-Dataset/README.md

 Then dataset is separated into two CSV files:
 - 'Deaths.csv' - data related to COVID-19 deaths
 - 'Vaccinations.csv' - data related to COVID-19 vaccinations

+Datasets in the CSV files include period from Jan 8, 2020 till Jul 19, 2023.